Loading and Visualizing data#

 Loading Raster Data#

-Navigate to File > Raster.
+Navigate to File > Import > Raster Data.

 Managing Layers#